OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/extension_plugin.rst

     bar2_force = float(forces.force2)
     bar3_force = float(forces.force3)

-Note that scalar variables in the common block get returned to Python as a zero-dimensional NumPy array.
+Scalar variables in the common block get returned to Python as a zero-dimensional NumPy array.
 Their values can be accessed by casting them as floats or int.
 We can also input values into the common block.
-In practice, the common block will probably be frequently used for passing variables as opposed to cluttering the function interface.
+In practice, the common block will sometimes be used for passing minor variables without cluttering the function interface.

 Further examples of a more complicated wrap can be seen in the source for the OpenMDAO wrapper of the CONMIN optimizer (``conmindriver.py``).